pluginever/wc-serial-numbers/readme.txt

 **4. Set Validation Days**
 * Set key validation days in the ‘Validity’ field.
 For example, if you desire your license key to stay valid for a whole year, enter 365 in its input bar.
 It’s worth noting that the countdown starts from the date of purchase.

-**5. Set Exriry Date**
+**5. Set Expiry Date**
 * Enter a later date from the pop-up calendar in the ‘Expires At’ section.
 License keys will expire after the date you enter.
 There will be no allocation to this serial key with future orders after the date expires.

 If your license keys are not for games or software, you can skip options three and four.
-You can disasle this from the Settings menu by clicking the ‘Disable software support’ checkbox.
+You can disable this from the Settings menu by clicking the ‘Disable software support’ checkbox.

 === 💝 WooCommerce Serial Numbers has received lots of love from its users: === **Jose Varghese**